How To Adopt a Military Working DogUpdated: March 31, 2020

 The bottom line?
 Some younger dogs are up for adoption without seeing a single day of duty because they aren’t right for the job.

-And no, dogs don’t go through the same boot camp with their human counterparts, but they do get their own kind of specialized training.
+And no, dogs don’t go through the same boot camp as their human counterparts, but they do get their own kind of specialized training.

 Military Working Dogs Retire From Military Service, Too

-A lot of working dogs get adopted by their handlers in uniform, but not all.
-Some military members would love nothing more than to adopt their K9 working dog, but military duty prevents them from doing so due to multiple deployments, injuries, reassignment to remote duty locations, etc.
+Many working dogs get adopted by their handlers in uniform, but not all.
+Some military members would love to adopt their K9 working dog, but military duty prevents them from doing so due to multiple deployments, injuries, reassignment to remote duty locations, etc.

 Some Dogs Get Sick Or Injured And Must Be Retired Early

 A military working dog that passes initial training may be retired early if the dog becomes ill or gets wounded.
 A dog doesn’t necessarily have to have a terminal illness to be retired from duty.
 A condition that makes the dog unable to perform its duties could force its handlers to retire the dog early and try to find a good home for an animal that has served well but simply cannot do so any longer.

 Some Dogs Have Been Adopted But Need Foster Homes

 Some military working dogs are adopted by the dog’s handler or partner, or by a third party, but circumstances force the owner to put the dog up for adoption due to deployment, reassignment, hardship duty, remote assignment, etc.

 These dogs found a home, but need a new one and often come up for foster care or adoption.